+Sitting there with a beautiful baby bump or even nursing your new baby, you might be thinking ahead about what will happen after giving birth or after weaning from breastfeeding.
 What will your post pregnancy body look like?
 And specifically; what will happen to your post pregnancy breasts?

-Will I get saggy breasts?
+Will I get saggy breasts from breastfeeding?

 Well, at first, if you breastfeed, your breasts will be larger than ever.
 They will be full, possibly somewhat tender (particularly in the beginning) and they might leak.
-But in any case you will have a really nice cleavage.
+But in any case, you will have a really nice cleavage.

 The Research About Causes of Saggy BreastsAfter weaning your baby or if you decide not to breastfeed, the appearance of your breasts will take another route.
 Heading south…

 Pregnancy will cause your breasts to sag.
 And smoking.
 And getting older.